MasaDjordjevic/the-masha-game/README.md

 ## How to develop the app?

 Run the elm app with `elm-app start`, run `yarn css` to start sass compiler ,and run functions locally by going to the `functions` directory and running `yarn serve` (you need to rerun this command on change).

+## How to publish the app?

+Login to firebase `firebase login:ci`.

+### Elm app

+The app is hosted on firebase so after building `elm-app build` run `yarn deploy`.

+### Google functions

+Go to `functions` directory `yarn build` and `yarn deploy`.

+## A little bit about the code

+Full game logic and UI is inside the elm code (so I could learn as much as possible, I know it's not the best).
+In order to improve security a little bit all the database access is in google functions.